Esri/arcgis-experience-builder-sdk-resources/widgets/floating-layout/README.md

 />
 ```

-If necessary, you can add a `canvas` component in your layout so that you can draw some highlight areas when user drags a widget on your layout. `handleDragEnter`, `handleDragOver` and `handleDragLeave` gives you the opportunity to draw or clean the canvas.
+If necessary, you can add a `canvas` component in your layout so that you can draw some highlight areas when a user drags a widget on your layout. `handleDragEnter`, `handleDragOver`, and `handleDragLeave` gives you the opportunity to draw or clean the canvas.
 We also prove a wrapper class named `CanvasPane` to help you draw graphics on canvas.

 In the `handleDrop` method, you need to update the layout configuration in the app config.
 The framework provides the method `addItemToLayout` which does most of the work.